yo1000/mailhoo/README.md

 - Java 17

-When make a GraalVM based native binary.
+When make a GraalVM based native image.

 - GraalVM CE 22